metno/sedr/README.md

 ### Limitations

 - Assuming Openapi 3.1
-- Assuming OGC EDR API version 1.1
+- Assuming OGC EDR API version 1.1/1.2
 - Basic tests for now
-- Profiles (limitations within the EDR spec) like <https://github.com/EURODEO/rodeo-edr-profile> are planned to be supported.
+- Will focus more on profiles (limitations within the EDR spec) like <https://github.com/EURODEO/rodeo-edr-profile> than the full EDR spec.

 ### Understanding errors